 The Judicial Academy of Croatia

-The Judicial Academy was established in 2004 as the institution within the Ministry of justice in charge of initial and continuous judicial training.
+The Judicial Academy was established in 2004 as an institute within the Ministry of justice in charge of initial and continuous judicial training.
 It obtained the status of a public institution independent of the Ministry of Justice with the entering into force of the Judicial Academy Act on 1 January 2010.

 The Croatian Judicial Academy is the central national judicial training institution in charge of the following: